asynkron/protoactor-go/README.md

 ## Networking / Remoting

-GAM's networking layer is built as a thin wrapper ontop of gRPC and message serialization is built on Protocol Buffers<br/>
+Proto Actor's networking layer is built as a thin wrapper ontop of gRPC and message serialization is built on Protocol Buffers<br/>

 ### Example